stolksdorf/wine-n-code/lessons/00 - what is programming.md

 Programming is all about Data and the Flow of that Data.

-*Data* are things like, a list of students in a class with names, ids, and averages or a list of your favourite songs and information about them, or a list of all of your friends and how they should be paired for a secret santa.
+*Data* are things like, a list of customers from your store with names, emails, ids, and order history or a list of your favourite songs and information about them, or a list of all of your friends and how they should be paired for a secret santa.

-*Flow* is taking that data and doing things like, getting the student ids for the top three students in class, or making a playlist that's exactly 50min for a run, or finding the optimal pairings of people for a secret santa so everyone is happy.
+*Flow* is taking that data and doing things like, getting the customer emails for the three customers who have ordered the most, or making a playlist that's exactly 50min for a run, or finding the optimal pairings of people for a secret santa so everyone is happy.

 First we'll learn how to structure that data.